Anita Hill still waits for change, 30 years after testimony

 “It’s really dangerous for us to think that gender violence is not a huge problem, that it is not a problem that’s affecting (all of us),” Hill says.
 “There’s probably not anyone who doesn’t have a story about something that happened to them or to someone they know.”

 And, she says, despite the power of millions of #MeToo tweets sharing such experiences that launched the movement in 2017, a year later at Brett Kavanaugh’s Supreme Court hearing, “Christine Blasey Ford testified about her own experience with sexual assault … and the Senate seemed to refuse to even do a thorough investigation.
 So, it is endemic and it’s systemic.”
+And men can experience gender violence as well, she points out — often when they don’t conform to conventional notions of masculinity or gender expression.

 Her reference to Ford’s testimony in the book is especially poignant.
 On the day Ford, a fellow academic, testified, Hill was watching from far off at the University of Utah, where she was speaking to a women’s studies class.
 But they met a year later.
 Hill says they share a unique bond.